How to Use Protocol Extensions in Swift

 Troubleshooting

-Type 'X' does not conform to protocol 'Y', check that you implemented every required property and method that does not have a default implementation. - If you see
+• If you see Type 'X' does not conform to protocol 'Y', check that you implemented every required property and method that does not have a default implementation.

-Value of type 'ProtocolName' has no member 'methodName', the method is probably only available under a constrained extension, or you are holding the value as the protocol type that does not expose it. - If an override “doesn’t run” when you call through a protocol-typed variable, make sure the method is declared in the protocol, not only in the extension.
+• If you see Value of type 'ProtocolName' has no member 'methodName', the method is probably only available under a constrained extension, or you are holding the value as the protocol type that does not expose it.

-requires that 'X' conform to 'CustomStringConvertible', either add that conformance or call the method only on types that meet the constraint.
+• If you get constraint errors like requires that 'X' conform to 'CustomStringConvertible', either add that conformance or call the method only on types that meet the constraint.

 Quick recap

-- Extend a protocol to add default implementations for required methods.
+• Extend a protocol to add default implementations for required methods.

-- Add shared helper methods in protocol extensions to avoid duplicate code.
+• Add shared helper methods in protocol extensions to avoid duplicate code.

-- Use constrained extensions to add behavior only for certain conforming types.
+• Use constrained extensions to add behavior only for certain conforming types.

-- Declare methods in the protocol if you need polymorphic dispatch.
+• Declare methods in the protocol if you need polymorphic dispatch.

-- Keep required properties in the conforming type, extensions can’t add stored properties.
+• Keep required properties in the conforming type, extensions can’t add stored properties.